wr0om/AMAN-Passover-2021-Writeup/README.md

 So that's it? we finished the challenge? not yet.
 We still haven't found a way to send the answer to AMAN.

-By searching around on the site, I stumbled upon this picture with morse code shown at the bottom.
+By searching around on the site, I stumbled upon this image with morse code shown at the bottom.

 ![image](https://user-images.githubusercontent.com/59180254/112947546-9729d380-913f-11eb-960b-060f04d01154.png)